gspetro-NOAA/ufs-srweather-app/doc/UsersGuide/BuildingRunningTesting/SRW-SD.rst

 .. attention::

-   These instructions should work smoothly on Hera, but users on other systems may need to make additional adjustments.
+   These instructions should work smoothly on Hera and Orion/Hercules, but users on other systems may need to make additional adjustments.

 Download the Code
 -------------------